Brndnrphl/simpleWeatherApp/README.md

 - Add more detailed weather information, such as humidity and wind speed.
 - Implement a search functionality to allow users to search for weather information in different locations.
+- Switching to the Open Weather API for better weather icons

 ## Acknowledgements